joelPuronaho/FP_visualization_tool/README.md

 ### Data

-Four input files for forest data.
+<span style="text-decoration: overline;">Four input files for forest data.</span>
+The forest data has been removed.

 NUTS-data: Many alternative NUTS-shapefiles in data/nuts.